redpesk-common/canbus-binding/docs/5-Usage.md

 1
 ```

-The tool afm-util tool is automatically installed in redpesk image.
+The tool afm-util tool is automatically installed in the redpesk image.
 You can find documentation about [Application Framework Binder]({% chapter_link afb_binder.overview %})

-But you can't control nor interact with it because you don't know security
+But you can't control nor interact with it because you don't know the security
 token that **Application Framework** gave it at launch.

 So, to test it, it is better to launch the binding manually.
 In the following
-example, it will use port **1234** and left empty security token for testing
+example, it will use port **1234** and leave empty the security token for testing
-purpose:
+purposes:

 ```bash
 afb-binder --name=afbd-canbus-binding --workdir=/usr/local/canbus-binding --binding=lib/afb-canbus-binding.so --port=1234 --token=1 --tracereq=common -vvv